-The Programme Directors are Jodie Lockwood, Roisin Terry-Cartwright and Stuart Vas.
+The Programme Directors are Jodie Lockwood, Stuart Vas, Kay Argyle and Alice Lewis.
 Please contact us if you would like an informal chat about the scheme or if you would like to visit the Training Practices.
 Contact details can be found via the link at the bottom of the page.

 Please feel free to ask for names of our current registrars who you can approach for a confidential chat about the scheme.
 Your peers will be able to give you an honest assessment of how we are running the scheme.